 Configured solutions built around a controlled design space can be rapidly designed, tested and manufactured to a consistently high standard.
 This can have a significant affect on lead times compared to the industry standard.

-This post was contributed by Guy Matthews, Market Development Manager at Parker Bioscience Division, United Kingdom.
+This post was contributed by Guy Matthews, Market Development Manager at Parker Bioscience Filtration, United Kingdom.

-Parker Bioscience Division specialize in automating and controlling single-use processes.
+Parker Bioscience Filtration specializes in automating and controlling single-use processes.
 By integrating sensory and automation technology into a process, a manufacturer can control the fluid more effectively, ensuring the quality of the final product.
 To find out more visit www.parker.com/bioscience